tomerfiliba/tomerfiliba.github.io/blog/_scrap/Combinators-part1.md

 <img src="http://2.bp.blogspot.com/_9UxHwUfG2qQ/THakYJh98aI/AAAAAAAACqE/ntDoCfzhk7s/s1600/spiderman1.jpg"
 style="float: right; width: 250px;"></a>

-Starting at the bottom, think of good-old *regular expressions*.
+Starting at the bottom of the power-scale, think of good-old *regular expressions*.
 You can use them to define "patterns" and match them on strings, but what kinds of patterns can you define?
 How far-reaching is your expressive power?
 In this case, it's easy: regular expressions define the class of *regular languages*, which have well-studied mathematical properties; for once, you cannot define a regular expression that will match parenthesis.
 On the other hand, it's easy to match them: regular languages are *decidable* by a *Finite State Automaton*, which means they can be matched in O(n) time, where 'n' is the length of the input.
 If we try to increase our expressive power, by going up to *context-free* languages, using formalisms such as [BNF](http://en.wikipedia.org/wiki/Backus_normal_form), we require O(n^3) time to parse.
 Climbing higher still in the [Chomsky Hierarchy](http://en.wikipedia.org/wiki/Chomsky_hierarchy) will buy us more power, but will increase the complexity even further... up until the parsing itself becomes *undecidable*.

 There's a tradeoff between how strong a formalism is and how much reasoning you can do about it.
-For example, given a regular expression, and you could describe what it does or write the equivalent C code; given a boolean expression such as `x AND (NOT x)`, you could say it always evaluates to `FALSE`.
+For example, given a regular expression, and you could describe what it does or write the equivalent C code; given a boolean expression such as `x AND (NOT x)`, you could say it's a contradiction.
 However, if I gave you a magical machine and told you it makes pizza, there's no way for you to know (read: prove) that it actually does.
 It could one day make fudge brownies, or even enrich uranium, if it felt like it.

 ### Great Power ###